 - Tech & Safety: Infotainment updates, performance logging for modern usability and confidence

-- Output & Torque: With upgraded turbochargers and ECU tuning, builds often exceed 700 hp and 750 Nm.
+- Output & Torque: Upgraded turbochargers and ECU tuning regularly push builds past 700 hp and 750 Nm.

 - Top Speed: Modified 997 Turbos can surpass 200 mph.